quantnetwork/blockchain-developer-exercises-foundations/Exercise7.md

 #### Challenges

-(THE FOLLOWING ARE POSSIBLE IDEAS)

 ##### Sending Transactions to Specific Addresses

-Given the example `./examples/transaction-creation/submit-transactions.js` file, can you understand how to change this file to send to specific addresses that you choose from each DLT network?
+Given the example `./examples/transaction-creation/submit-transactions.js` file, can you understand how to change this file to send transactions to specific addresses that you choose from each DLT network?
 How will you choose these addresses?

 ##### Sending Transactions for a Specific Amount

 Given the example `examples/transaction-creation/submit-transactions.js` file, can you understand how to change this file to send specific amounts of your choosing?
 Do you have any limitations on the amounts that you choose and how can you modify the code to deal with this issue?

 #### Troubleshooting
 This class was tested in Ubuntu 20.04.2 LTS Release: 20.04 Codename: focal, with nvm version 0.35.3, and node version 16.3.0.

 #### Error: bad decrypt